sebi5000/Yoda/README.md

 3. Create a file .env within the main folder and setup following variables:

 OPENAI_API_KEY=[YOUR API KEY]<br>

+If you want to use Anthropic Models as well, you should also add:
 ANTHROPIC_API_KEY=[YOUR API KEY]<br>

 ## Start the App